 Unfortunately, Fresno also suffers from significant problems due to the prevalence of drug and alcohol abuse in the city.
 Population-wide substance abuse problems have led to economic devastation, shattered communities and families, and soaring overdose death rates.
 While traditionally abused drugs like alcohol, crystal meth, and heroin continue to play significant roles, in recent years prescription painkillers have become a particular problem.
 Illicitly sold fentanyl, oxycodone, other prescription opioids have led to skyrocketing opioid overdose rates in Fresno.

 Fortunately, for individuals suffering from substance use disorders in Fresno, help is available.
 Much of the time, help comes in the form of a sober living home — a type of residence that provides shelter and support for individuals who are struggling with addiction.
 While there are many high quality sober livings in Fresno itself, it is often helpful for people to leave behind the triggers of their home city and start fresh in a new environment.
-There are many high quality sober living houses to choose from, including sober livings in Los Angeles.
+There are many high quality sober living houses to choose from.

 Sober living homes, at the most basic level, are houses where residents agree to stay drug and alcohol free.
 However, in practice, they are much more than that.
 By agreeing to be tested regularly for drug use and committing to a sober lifestyle, each resident guarantees that their housemates have the opportunity to live in a safe and clean environment.
 Environment is a crucial aspect of addiction recovery.
 In early recovery, it is easy for people to encounter triggers that may tempt them to relapse.
 At a sober living house, residents can feel secure that they won’t be exposed to substance abuse.